 I remember a preacher who, as an illustration, said that someone was walking down the street and God came up from behind and whacked him with a big stick, knocking him flat on the ground.
 When he recovered, he complained to God, “Why did you have to hit me?”
 And God replied, “Well, I whispered in your ear a few steps ago to stop, and you didn’t hear me.
 Then I tapped you on the shoulder to get your attention so I could tell you to stop, and you disregarded me.
 I tried blocking your way, but you kept walking forward.
 You were about to get hit by a truck if you crossed the street, so I had to knock you down to save you.”

 John always heard the whispers.
 He didn’t need the spectacular “whack” from God!
 Pastor John was a very practical and reasonable man who made his decisions based on his knowledge of God and his God-given capacity to think and reason.
 It never led him wrong.
 You can do the same.
 As a leader, be alert to God’s activity in the ordinary course of your life.
 You should expect him to be hard at work in the world, talking with you all the while.

 John never tried to advance himself.
 His ambition was to do nothing else but to serve God.
 As I’ve recounted in his conversion story, he never applied to pastor a church.
-In every case, the church invited him to come.
-He did not lay out a career path for himself.
+In every case, the church invited him to come based solely on his what they knew of him.
+John did not lay out a career path for himself.
 He did not think about how to move to a larger church.
 He simply did what God had called him to do, wherever that was.
 He stayed where he was until others (orchestrated by God) came and led him to a new church.